-Looking to buy the best CAN Network Device for sale?
-Get Quotes sends your requirements to expert suppliers in Australia so you get personalised quotes to compare, then choose the one that’s right for you.
-No more trawling through multiple websites!
-Get Quotes to find the right CAN Network Device for sale now.
+Looking to buy the best Icp Das CAN Network Device for sale?
+Get Quotes sends your requirements to expert suppliers in Australia so you get personalised quotes to compare CAN Network Device prices, specifications, features and terms then choose the one that’s right for you.
+Also compare servicing, consumables and reviews, so you can buy with confidence.

 ICP Electronics | Industrial & Embedded Computers ICP Electronics Australia Pty Ltd are the Master Distributors for IEI Technology Inc. and ICP DAS Co.
 Ltd. ICP Electronics Australia is a wholly Australian owned company and provides the Australian market with a high standard of industrial computer, networking and data acquisition and control products, customer service and technical support at a competitive price.

 What is a CAN Network Device and how does it work?

 A CAN (Controller Area Network) network device is a type of communication protocol used in vehicles and industrial automation systems to connect various electronic components such as sensors, actuators, controllers, and other devices.
 The CAN bus is a two-wire serial bus that enables communication between devices without a host computer.

 The devices in a CAN network are connected in a parallel configuration, allowing them to communicate with each other simultaneously.
 Each device has a unique identifier that is used to distinguish it from other devices on the network.
 The CAN protocol ensures reliable communication by allowing devices to transmit messages with error detection and correction mechanisms.

 CAN network devices can be configured to operate in different modes such as standard mode, extended mode, and flexible data rate mode, depending on the specific requirements of the application.
 The devices can also be programmed to perform specific tasks, such as monitoring and controlling temperature, pressure, and other parameters.